samdark/yii2-cookbook/book/response-formats.md

 XML response
 ------------

-Just change response format to `FORMAT_XML` and that't it.
+Just change response format to `FORMAT_XML` and that's it.
 Now you have XML:

 ```php
 public function actionIndex()